wheels-dev/wheels.dev/guides/handling-requests-with-controllers/sending-files.md

 </p>
 ```

 Now let's send the file to the user in the `sendTutorial` controller action.
-Just like the rendering functions in CFWheels, the [sendFile()](https://api.cfwheels.org/controller.sendfile.html) function should be placed as the very last thing you do in your action code.
+Just like the rendering functions in Wheels, the [sendFile()](https://api.cfwheels.org/controller.sendfile.html) function should be placed as the very last thing you do in your action code.

 In this case, that's the only thing we are doing, but perhaps you want to track how many times the file is being downloaded, for example.
 In that case, the tracking code needs to be placed _before_ the [sendFile()](https://api.cfwheels.org/controller.sendfile.html) function.